 1. Think hard about your reasons for getting a dog

 Before you get your dog, think long and hard about why you want to do so.
-Whether you want the love and companionship, the security and loyalty, or the sense of fulfilment (or all of the above) that a dog can give you, being clear about your expectations from your dog will help you prepare yourself.
-Some people have dogs—especially big dogs—to enhance their social status, because they’ve been given one as a gift, or because their friends have dogs and it looked like fun.
-In my experience, this doesn’t work out very well, because it can be difficult for both dog and owner to stay committed to each other’s needs when the going gets a little tough.
+Do you want the love and companionship, the security and loyalty, or the sense of fulfilment (or all of the above) that a dog can give you?
+Being clear about your expectations from your dog will help you prepare yourself.
+Some people have dogs—especially big dogs—to enhance their social status.
+Some have one because someone gave them one as a gift.
+Or some have one because their friends have dogs and it looked like fun.
+In my experience, this doesn’t work out very well.
+Because it can be difficult for both dog and owner to stay committed to each other’s needs when the going gets a little tough.
 And it does get tough.

 2. Decide whether it’s worth it or not

 Owning a dog is no walk in the park (no pun intended).
-While the rewards can be incredible, they don’t come automatically, and having a dog involves a lot of time, energy and commitment from you.
+While the rewards can be incredible, they don’t come automatically.
+Having a dog involves a lot of time, energy and commitment from you.
 And it’s not cheap either.
-Besides any upfront cost you may need to pay to get your dog and have him or her registered, you will also need to reckon with the cost of food, and regular vet check-ups (even if they’re not sick).
+First, there’s the upfront cost of getting and registering your dog.
+You will also need to reckon with the cost of food, and regular vet check-ups (even if they’re not sick).
 And—just like us—as dogs grow older, they tend to need more attention paid to their health.
 Overall, owning a dog is a big responsibility, and involves physical, emotional and financial investment.
 You need to decide whether the rewards outweigh the costs.
 But if you’re a first-time owner, this can be difficult to do.

 3. Do your research